deepit-at/deepit-at.github.io/_posts/2018-08-25-welcome-to-deepit.at.md

 # excerpt_separator:  <!--more-->
 excerpt: |
     I'm happy to welcome you to my blog.
     In my job I learned a lot from the community, posts in various Forums (eg. TechNet), scripts, snippets and blog articles from MVPs and/or other tech savy folk.
-Sure I also made my own experiences and gained a lot of knowledge myself.
+Sure, I also made my own experiences and gained a lot of knowledge myself.
 ---

 Hello curious folk!